 Land & People

 In land mass, Finland is the eighth-largest country in Europe and the most sparsely populated country in the European Union.
 During the summer in the far north, the sun does not set for about two months, creating the white nights of summer, and during the winter the sun does not rise for the same time.
-Finland has a 100 percent literacy rate and is one of Europe's most educated and prosperous nations.
+Finland has a 100-percent literacy rate and is one of Europe's most educated and prosperous nations.

-In Finland the Pentecostal-Charismatic movement is strong and grows virtually unopposed throughout all the Christian denominations.
+The Pentecostal-Charismatic movement is strong and grows virtually unopposed throughout all the Christian denominations.
 Ecumenical cooperation between churches is continually increasing.

 Year Entered by BMM1980